Cast On Designer Info

 Click here for a Sample Pattern showing the format required for Cast On

-Provide the following for a Design Proposal:
+Provide the following for a Design Proposal in a Word or PDF file:

 - Name, Address, phone number and email address